 The Clinical Judgement Assessment is an interview-style assessment that evaluates your ability to make sound clinical judgements in situations that are complex and have no "simple" answers.
 A clinical judgement situation will assess the ability of the candidate to think deliberately and critically through a nursing situation, apply essential and relevant knowledge, consider possibilities and options and take reasoned, reflective and insightful decisions and actions.

-The Clinical Judgement Self Assessment resource may help you to prepare for this portion of the SEC assessment.
+The self-assessment resource may help you to prepare for this portion of the SEC assessment.

 - Generate a problem list/hypotheses about the client's situation